What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Anomaly Due to Multiple Reasons}

-During a journey, the ego vehicle may encounter any of the aforementioned anomalies, all of which will affect road safety.
-Instead of focusing on a specific type, studies have been proposed to comprehensively assess all anomalies involved in the driving environment \cite{RiskBench}.
-This article categorizes benchmarks as containing `varied anomalies' if they explicitly analyze or implicitly involve more than two types of anomalies.
+During a journey, the ego vehicle may encounter any of the aforementioned anomalies that can jointly affect road safety.
+Accordingly, some studies aim to comprehensively assess anomalies in the driving environment rather than focus on a specific type \cite{RiskBench}.
+This category contains benchmarks if they explicitly analyze or implicitly involve more than two types of anomalies.